wduquette/joe/jug/src/nero/variable_defaults.md

   it can appear in no other body atom.
 - The *value* has mode `IN`; it must be either a constant or a variable bound in an atom to the left.
+- A rule set that includes variable defaults must be *stratifiable*.
+This is not usually a problem in practice; if Nero rejects a program because it is unstratifiable, see [Stratification](stratification.md) for an explanation of the problem and how to fix it.